ksnortum/find-words-java/README.md

 ## TODO ##

-* Validate that only one dot is in letters
-* Add ability to do two wild cards (dots)
+* Add ability to do two wild cards (dots) (use two progress bars, new one for alphabet?)
 * Better progress bar when using wild cards